 7. Refuge for Wildlife

-A must-do while visiting Nosara — Refuge for Wildlife is an animal rescue project that was created to protect the wildlife in Costa Rica.
+Another one of the best things to do near Nosara, Costa Rica, is to visit the Refuge for Wildlife: an animal rescue project that was created to protect the wildlife in Costa Rica.
 As construction and development has grown in the area, electrocution of monkeys and other animals is the main cause for their rescues.
 The specialized team at the rescue are trained to rescue wildlife that are trapped in electric equipment, where they then bring them back to the rescue for further help from qualified veterinarians.
 You can choose to volunteer, or just stop in for an educational visit for a unique opportunity to learn more about the wildlife and the rescue process.

 8. Learn some Spanish

 Take a swing at learning the local tongue — whether you practice in the local Soda restaurants, or you take some proper Spanish lessons — learning the language is the ideal way to immerse yourself deeper into the local culture and to learn more about how locals live.
 Not to mention, Spanish is fun, and if you know a few useful phrases you might be able to barter at the local shops or fruit stands, or even make a local friend in the surf!
-Nosara Spanish Institute is a great accredited school to take Spanish lessons.
+Nosara Spanish Institute is a great accredited school to take Spanish lessons, and signing up for a class is one of the things you should definitely do while you are in Costa Rica.

 9. Beach Clean Up